228821 (Adult Track)

 The Lafayette / West Lafayette metropolitan area has a population of 172,000, making it among the most populous in Indiana.
-Lafayette is 1 hour from the state capital of Indianapolis and 2-2.5 hours from Chicago.
+Lafayette is one hour from the state capital of Indianapolis and 2-2.5 hours from Chicago.
 As a community mental health center, Valley Oaks Health serves all parts of the community.
-In the a typical fiscal year, Valley Oaks serves over 8000 clients through over 20,000 client visits per month across the system.
-The top diagnoses treated are mood and anxiety disorders, ADHD, PTSD, substance abuse, and schizophrenia.
-Valley Oaks employs 8-10 psychologists, most of whom are involved in intern supervision in some capacity.
+In a typical fiscal year, Valley Oaks serves over 8,000 clients through over 20,000 client visits per month across the system.
+The most common diagnoses treated are mood and anxiety disorders, ADHD, PTSD, substance abuse, and schizophrenia.
+Valley Oaks employs 7-10 psychologists, most of whom are involved in intern supervision in some capacity.

 Although the large majority of the area’s population is white Americans of European heritage, the Lafayette area is the home of Purdue University, a Big Ten university with an international reputation.
-Purdue’s presence enlivens the community and brings cultural diversity with a cosmopolitan student body and faculty/staff, from across the U.S. and representing over 120 countries.
+Purdue’s presence enlivens the community and brings cultural diversity with a cosmopolitan student body and faculty/staff from across the U.S. and over 120 countries.
 Lafayette also has a diverse economy including farming, manufacturing and R&D: Subaru, Caterpillar, General Electric, Alcoa, Rolls Royce, and Indiana University Health.
 There is a growing Latinx population across Valley Oaks’ service area as well.